aneziac/courses_graph/scraper/README.md

 ## To do

+Change major scraper to output shortened names as keys and append major name in url in the website.

 **Chem 112B, 146** failing because online is also a possible prereq **AS AM 8H** not picking up missing period - representative example of larger problem of periods being included in capture **earth 155/155L** -- list each other as prereqs [due to requirement for concurrent enrollment]